VulpineAmethyst/smeargle.py/readme.txt

 Smeargle 0.4.0 readme
 ---------------------
-Usage: smeargle.py font.json script.txt
+Usage: smeargle.py game.json

-font.json is a JSON document which describes the font and provides a mapping of characters to font indexes and font widths.

-script.txt is a plaintext document without formatting which is rendered as an image in PNG with a limited palette.
+game.json is a file which follows the Game JSON format outlined below.

 Output
 ------
-Smeargle outputs three files, at present:
+Smeargle outputs three files per script, at present:

 * <script>_raw.png is the undeduplicated rendering of the script with the specified font.